Debt Relief Order

 COVID-19: We have answered some of our customer's most frequently asked questions

 This proposal will then be delivered to your creditors.
 In this case, it would include the payday loan provider.
-If the arrangement is beneficial to them, they are unlikely to refuse the application.
+If the arrangement is beneficial to them over bankruptcy, they are unlikely to refuse the application.

-When the IVA ends, any debts you owe through the payday loan will be resolved.
+When the IVA ends, any remaining debts you owe through the payday loan will be resolved.

 We hear about payday loans on a regular basis.
-Usually, it’s from individuals who had no choice but to apply for one and then started struggling under the debt.
-We’ve helped these people on the path to debt freedom and can assist you as well.
+Usually, it’s from people who’ve had no choice but to apply for one and then struggled under the debt.
+We’ve helped these people on the path to regaining financial control and can assist you as well.

 For a no-obligation conversation about your circumstances, get in touch today.
-We can discuss your payday loan and determine if an IVA is the right option for you.
-You can either complete an application form or call us today on 0161 956 2691.
+We can discuss your payday loan and determine if an IVA – or another debt solution – is the right option for you.

 NationalDebtService.co.uk is an independent website created to help users find a solution to their debt problems.
 Our service is free to use and you are under no obligation to accept any of the recommendations you receive.
 An IVA (Individual Voluntary Arrangement) is subject to acceptance.